-These easy DIY polymer clay gifts are something that anyone can make.
+These easy DIY polymer clay ornaments are something that anyone can make.
 You need very few materials to get you started.

-Today I am going to show you how to make personalized polymer clay gifts.
-Polymer clay is a durable, water resistant plastic after it bakes.
+Today I am going to show you how to make personalized polymer clay ornaments.
+Polymer clay is a durable, water-resistant plastic after it bakes.

 Polymer clay sells for around $3 for a small block, which goes a long way depending upon the size of your pieces.
 It comes in many different colors, but for starting out you may want to use white.